kimmonti/Fire-Maps/README.md

 # Fire-Maps
-Codes for map development based on satellite imagery and thermal hotspots analysis (MODIS- LANDSAT).
+Codes for map development in QGIS based on satellite imagery and thermal hotspots analysis (MODIS- LANDSAT).